kdudka/aegis/DEVELOP.md

 The rough steps to creating a new feature:

-1) develop a prompt
+1) develop a prompt (test prompt with developer console)
 2) identify if any new context is needed (might need a need tool integration or upload of facts/content into pgvector)
 3) add under appropriate features/ ensuring to define both prompt and pydantic data model
-4) expose example usage in cli and rest server
+4) write test, expose example usage in cli and rest server

 ## Getting Started

-Aegis development is powered by **`uv`**, the high-performance Python package installer and executor.
+Aegis development is powered by **`uv`**, the Python package installer and executor.

 Install uv for your user (eg. no need to create project venv as uv will do all that)